BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

 - `better_bonus_boss_loot.txt` - This is a better (ie: OP and cheaty) version of the Week 1 event, which guarantees that all affected bosses will drop from their pools.
+- `2019-10-08_-_10-year-anniversary-event-2_-_rare_spawn_hunt.txt` - This
+  is the Week 2 event, as sent by GBX itself.
+- `better_rare_spawn_hunt.txt` - This is a better (ie: OP and cheaty) version of the Week 2 event, which guarantees that all of the rare spawns will always drop their unique loot, and also removes the undocumented health buffs which are in the vanilla version.
+Also theoretically makes any other rare spawn in the game which was *not* touched by this mod spawn with 100% frequency, though I'm not sure what else there is which might be affected by this.

 ## Failed Attempts